SMUGLER79/Security-Audit-Scenario/README.md

 # Internal Security Audit Workflow

-**Step 1:** Review `Botium Toys: Scope, goals, and risk assessment report`
+**Step 1:** Review `Botium Toys: Scope, goals, and risk assessment report.pdf`

-**Step 2:** Reviewed the `Controls and compliance checklist` and selected “yes” or “no” to check the question in each section.
+**Step 2:** Reviewed the `Controls and compliance checklist.pdf` and selected “yes” or “no” to check the question in each section.

 # Current Assets

-Check the `Botium Toys: Scope, goals, and risk assessment report` for the assets owned by the company.
+Check the `Botium Toys: Scope, goals, and risk assessment report.pdf` for the assets owned by the company.

 # Compliance checklist